VA Aid & Attendance Pension Guide for 2020

 The attorneys at Castro & Co. are dedicated to advising and planning for war-era veterans and their spouses to qualify for this benefit.

-If you are a veteran age 65 or older, the surviving spouse of such a veteran, served during eligible periods of wartime as explained above, and may now or in the future require assistance with daily living activities, you need to contact our firm today to schedule a free consultation.
+If you are a veteran age 65 or older, the surviving spouse of such a veteran, served during eligible periods of wartime as explained above, and may now or in the future require assistance with daily living activities, you are likely eligible for the VA Aid & Attendance Pension.

 This article is written for attorneys and VA claims professionals.
 It will analyze the law very thoroughly with citations to case law, statutes, and regulations.
 It will also discuss complex areas of law that even most attorneys are unfamiliar with.
-It is recommended that, if you are a veteran, you contact us to schedule a free consultation.
-Nevertheless, if you wish to be diligent to ensure you never fall victim to a scam by other companies engaging in improper planning, we encourage you to continue reading.
+It is recommended that, if you are a veteran, you contact an attorney that specializes in this area.
+Our firm is only providing this information as a public service.
+We do not handle claims.
+If you wish to be diligent to ensure you never fall victim to a scam by other companies engaging in improper planning, we encourage you to continue reading.

 The U.S. Department of Veteran Affairs (VA) pensions provide a monthly stream of income for war-era veterans (including surviving spouses) if they meet the VA’s rules regarding net worth and annual income.
 It is perfectly lawful to arrange your affairs in a manner designed to qualify you for these pension benefits.
 However, the difference between our law firm and others is that we engage in lawful rearranging of your assets and income to legitimately qualify you for these pension benefits by ensuring your medical needs are more clearly reflected.

 There are 4 types of pensions: the amounts and eligibility criteria for each are different.
 We will analyze all of them before focusing solely on the Aid & Attendance Pension.